AckerlyXu/heima/articles/redis-cache/cache-how-to-premium-vnet.md

 * The DNS configuration for the virtual network must be capable of resolving all of the endpoints and domains mentioned in the earlier points.
 These DNS requirements can be met by ensuring a valid DNS infrastructure is configured and maintained for the virtual network.
 * Outbound network connectivity to the following Azure Monitoring endpoints, which resolve under the following DNS domains: shoebox2-black.shoebox2.metrics.nsatc.net, north-prod2.prod2.metrics.nsatc.net, azglobal-black.azglobal.metrics.nsatc.net, shoebox2-red.shoebox2.metrics.nsatc.net, east-prod2.prod2.metrics.nsatc.net, azglobal-red.azglobal.metrics.nsatc.net.

-### <a name="can-i-use-vnets-with-a-standard-or-basic-cache"></a> Can I use VNets with a standard or basic cache?
+### Can I use VNets with a standard or basic cache?
 VNets can only be used with premium caches.

-### <a name="why-does-creating-a-redis-cache-fail-in-some-subnets-but-not-others"></a> Why does creating a Redis cache fail in some subnets but not others?
+### Why does creating a Redis cache fail in some subnets but not others?
 If you are deploying an Azure Redis Cache to a Resource Manager VNet, the cache must be in a dedicated subnet that contains no other resource type.
 If an attempt is made to deploy an Azure Redis Cache to a Resource Manager VNet subnet that contains other resources, the deployment fails.
 You must delete the existing resources inside the subnet before you can create a new Redis cache.

 You can deploy multiple types of resources to a classic VNet as long as you have enough IP addresses available.